Unicheck: Functionality

 Unicheck offers search and recognition functionality for similarities, citations, and references in texts.
 It can also discover characters that have been replaced in the text from another alphabet — for example, similar characters from the Cyrillic and Latin alphabets.
 To find similarities and paraphrases, checks are performed against the Internet (web pages indexed by Yahoo and Google), open source repositories, and user's internal library or database.
 The check results are presented as a similarity report, where each of the similarities that have been found has a link to the source.
 These reports can be downloaded as PDF documents.

 Unicheck can be used as a stand-alone online tool, or integrated into an LMS (Learning Management System) via plugin, LTI, API or LTI+API types of integrations.

-Unicheck is compatible with the following file formats: .doc, .docx, .rtf, .txt, .odt, .ppt, .pptx, .html, .pdf, .pages, .gdoc, as well as rar and zip archives, and files uploaded from Google Drive, oneDrive and Dropbox.
+Unicheck is compatible with the following file formats: .doc, .docx, .rtf, .txt, .odt, .ppt, .pptx, .html, .pdf, .pages, as well as rar and zip archives, and files uploaded from Google Drive, oneDrive and Dropbox.
 Unicheck allows users to store documents in their internal library.
 Global settings allow adjustment of check sensitivity and enable users to choose whether they want to share their checked documents with Unicheck's database.
 Each newly signed-up user receives 5 trial pages.